 and water piping is not used as a ground connections for the electric and telephone systems.
-This piping is completely unsuitable for this purpose and could rapidly lead to serious corrosion damage to the not provided with any protection against lightening strikes.
+This piping is completely unsuitable for this purpose and could rapidly lead to serious corrosion damage to the appliance, piping and radiators.

+not provided with any protection against lightening strikes.